Top 5 NHL Goal Saves

 1. Branden Holtby

-This save made by goaltender Braden Holtby, of the Washington Capitals, has been named “The Save” in NHL history because of how iconic it is.
-Holtby made this save during Game Two of the Stanley Cup Finals and was credited with turning the way the series was headed.
+This save made by goaltender Braden Holtby of the Washington Capitals has been named “The Save” in NHL history because of how iconic it is.
+Holtby made this save during Game Two of the Stanley Cup Finals and was credited with turning the direction the series was headed.
 The Capitals had lost Game One of the finals and were clinging on by a 3-2 lead in Game Two.
 Alex Tuch of the Vegas Golden Knights had received the puck and fired it immediately towards Holtby.
 Holtby quickly reacted, lunged his body towards the side of the goal, and stopped the puck with only the shaft of his stick.
-The crowd was amazed because in their minds, as soon as Tuch fired the puck the game would have tied up.
-This save ultimately helped the Capitals win game two and the next three games, which led to earning the Stanley Cup.
+The crowd was amazed by the save, which ultimately helped the Capitals win game two and the next three games, winning the Stanley Cup.

 2. Kari Lehtonen

 During the start of the 2013 NHL season, Dallas goaltender Kari Lehtonen pulled off one of the greatest saves before the season even really started.
-The Dallas team was competing against the Columbus Blue Jackets and Columbus defensemen, Jack Johnson, had maneuvered his way through and made a wrist shot towards goal.
+The Dallas team was competing against the Columbus Blue Jackets, and Columbus defenseman, Jack Johnson, had maneuvered his way through and made a wrist shot towards goal.
 This shot seemed to be destined to make its way into the goal without any possible interference from Lehtonen.
 However, Lehtonen pulled something that had never been seen in ice hockey before.
-Lehtonen moved his arm backwards which forced him to contort his whole left side, and put his glove upside down in effort to grab the puck out of mid air.
-Although this save was legendary, it was not enough to bring the Dallas team to victory, Columbus’ Blue Jackets ended up winning the game 2-1.
+Lehtonen moved his arm backward, which forced him to contort his whole left side, and put his glove upside down in an effort to grab the puck out of mid-air.
+Although this save was legendary, it was not enough to bring the Dallas team to victory, as the Columbus Blue Jackets ended up winning the game 2-1.
 Lehtonen’s amazing save will always be remembered for bewildering everyone in the audience that night though.

 3. Andrei Vasilevskiy